Kandoora: Etymology

-History
+The village name, Kandoora, derives from کَنِۂ, and ڈُور, doour, lit. 'field', together signifying 'field of stones'.
+The land on which the village of Kandoora is situated is rocky.

 Village administration

 Kandoora is in the Beerwah subdivision of Budgam district, and governance of Kandoora is by representative democracy.
-The village is governed by a gram panchayat or village council, according to the 1996 Panchayats Act Its panchayat has eleven members, with each member representing a ward constituency.
+The village is governed by a gram panchayat or village council, according to the 1996 Panchayats Act.
+Its panchayat has eleven members, with each member representing a ward constituency.
 Each ward has its ward representative.